dariusf/ppx_polyprint/readme.md

 This may seem magical, but it's actually being replaced at compile-time with the appropriate monomorphic printer.

-Also available are `to_string`, `string_of`, and `show` (aliases of each other), which return a string representation of a value --
+Also available are `to_string`, `string_of`, and `show` (aliases of each other), which return a string representation of a value:

 ```ocaml
 print_endline (show 1)
 => 1
 ```

--- and `debug`, which is like `print`, but also outputs a representation of the expression it was made to print.
+There's also `debug`, which is like `print`, but additionally outputs a representation of the expression it was passed.

 ```ocaml
 let a = 1 in